Walking in the light

 To be sure, Revelation 21:23-24 is not an exhortation to us to finish the job.
 That's because it is a vision of the future.
 So, the phrase "the nations will walk by its light" celebrates the harvest that has been gathered from around the globe.

 Furthermore, John used his statement about the New Jerusalem's illumination to affirm that the gospel is for everyone on Earth.
 The Greek word in Revelation 21 that is rendered as "nation/nations" is ethnos/ethne.
-English words like "ethnic" and "ethnicity" come from that particular Greek word.
+English words like "ethnic" and "ethnicity" come from that Greek word.
 Recognizing this, the Easy-to-Read Bible translation renders ethnos in Revelation 21:24 as "the peoples of the world."
 What powerful implications that has for the cause of world evangelism.

 "Nations" in the sense of "ethnic groups" echoes the "every tribe and language and people" phrase used earlier in Revelation 5:9, 7:9, and 14:6.
 People from "the nations" walking in the Lamb's light will wonderfully fulfill the promise God made to Abraham, Isaac, and Jacob: "All peoples on earth will be blessed through you and your offspring" (Genesis 28:14 as well as 12:3 and 18:18).